Last Updated on August 25, 2023 by rudyooms

 After a bit of searching, I noticed that the only registry root key that is mentioned in the code is: Microsoft\\epmagent

-But I am not easily fooled, so I made sure I created a good filter for Procmon (only showing stuff the epmservice.exe touches) and also opened the EPMservice log files.
+But I am not easily fooled, so I created a good filter for Procmon (only showing stuff the epmservice.exe touches) and also opened the EPMservice log files.
+After deleting the EPM policies from the registry, I decided to just restart the EPMService and start watching Procmon

 As shown above, the EPMService is looking for a “settings” registry key inside the EPMAgent root key.
-Okay I am so interested
+Okay, I am so interested.

+Guess what I did!
+I created the settings registry key, started the Procmon trace, and restarted the EPM service again.
 The same thing happened!
-But this time it didn’t mention it was missing the “settings” registry key!!
-No, it was mentioning it was trying to find the corresponding jobs by their actual names in the settings registry key.
+But this time, it didn’t mention that it was missing the “settings” registry key!!
+No, it mentioned it was trying to find the corresponding jobs by their names in the settings registry key.

-As shown above, I created the registry keys myself and restarted the procmon trace again
+As shown above, I created the registry keys myself and restarted the procmon trace again.

 Whooop… that’s cool, right?
 We can even change the EnsurerDeclaredConfigurationRefreshRetries if we don’t want to be stuck at max 5 retries!